‘Hold still, old boy. I’m almost done.’

 ‘Oh… my bad.
 Hey, I’ve seen a guy who played with his feet, on America’s got talent.
 Pretty cool, except he didn’t have any arms.
 Poor guy, I bet he’d prefer being able to jerk off than playing the piano like… Well.
 But his ears… Wow!’

 ‘Musical ear?
 Absolute pitch?’
 Linn rolls her eyes.
 ‘Oh, forget it…’

-‘Anyway,’ she continues, ‘her boyfriend taught her how to play, and he even composed a song for her!’
+‘Anyway,’ she continues, steering the conversation back onto safer ground, ‘her boyfriend taught her how to play, and he even composed a song for her.’

 ‘Yes.
 Louis.
 In France, when she went to boarding school there.’